UTNuclearRobotics/sterling_patern_costmaps/README.md

 ```

 # Sterling-Patern Deploy Costmaps
-To deploy Sterling-Patern, make sure you setup the `params.yaml` with the correct paths to trained models and topic names and run the command:
+To deploy Sterling-Patern, make sure you setup the `params.yaml` with the correct paths to trained models (you may have to grab from UT Box) and topic names and run the command:
 ```
 run_sterling_costmap
 ```